35percent/11tystarter/src/posts/ayllesbury-planning-decision-quashed.md

 It also appears as if nothing else can be built under the OPP, until Phase 2B is completed and as required by the OPP.

-80 “agree that the OPP requires that Phase 2B has to be built before subsequent phases (i.e. Phase 3 and Phase 4) and that it is built in accordance with the OPP.”
+Judgement Para 80 “the parties agree that the OPP requires that Phase 2B has to be built before subsequent phases (i.e. Phase 3 and Phase 4) and that it is built in accordance with the OPP.”

 ### Questions that need answering - iii/ what next for rest of the development?